-Although he has often worked outside the spotlight, George Pratt Shultz has wielded profound influence on American public policy.
-He is one of a handful of people who have held four different federal cabinet posts; he has taught at three top universities; and he was president of a major engineering and construction company.
+Although he often worked outside the spotlight, George Pratt Shultz wielded profound influence on American public policy.
+He is one of only two people who have held four different federal cabinet posts; he taught at three top universities; and he was president of a major engineering and construction company.

 A member of President Eisenhower’s Council of Economic Advisors in 1955, Shultz returned to government when President Nixon appointed him Secretary of Labor in 1969.
 In 1970, he became Director of the Office of Management and Budget, and in 1972 he was named Secretary of the Treasury.
 During this period, he also served as Chairman of the Council on Economic Policy and negotiated a series of trade protocols with the Soviet Union.
 During the Reagan administration, he was Chairman of the President’s Economic Policy Advisory Board (1981-82) and Secretary of State (1982-89).
 As Secretary of State, he helped implement a foreign policy that led to the end of the cold war and the development of strong relationships between the U.S. and the countries of the Asia-Pacific region.

 In the private sector, Shultz worked for the Bechtel Group, serving as President and Director from 1974 to 1982, and later as Director and Senior Counselor.

 Shultz’s numerous honors include the Medal of Freedom, the